Leader of militia detaining migrants allegedly said group trained to assassinate Soros, Clinton, Obama: complaint

 Breaking News Emails

-Hopkins remains in custody pending a preliminary hearing and a detention hearing on April 29 in Albuquerque, according to the FBI and the U.S. Attorney's Office District of New Mexico.
+Hopkins remains in custody pending a preliminary hearing and a detention hearing April 29 in Albuquerque, according to the FBI and the U.S. Attorney's Office for the District of New Mexico.

 Hopkins, who also goes by the alias Johnny Horton Jr., has been described as the “commander” of the United Constitutional Patriots, a militia group that has recently been detaining asylum-seeking families at the southern border, drawing outcry from local politicians and activists.

-In an affidavit filed Saturday in support of Hopkins' arrest, the FBI agent said that in Oct.
-2017, the agency's Public Access Line received reports of “alleged militia extremist activity” in Flora Vista, New Mexico, based out of Hopkins’ home, with the group being supported by about 20 members who were “armed with AK-47 rifles and other firearms.”
+In an affidavit filed Saturday in support of Hopkins' arrest, the FBI agent said that in October 2017, the agency's public access line received reports of “alleged militia extremist activity” in Flora Vista, New Mexico, based out of Hopkins’ home, with the group being supported by about 20 members who were “armed with AK-47 rifles and other firearms.”

 "Hopkins also allegedly made the statement that the United Constitutional Patriots were training to assassinate George Soros, Hillary Clinton, and Barack Obama, because of these individuals' support of Antifa,” the complaint said, referring to so-called anti-fascist activists.